mantidproject/mantid/docs/source/interfaces/ISIS_SANS_v2.rst

 This interfae is used to reduce ISIS SANS data for SANS2D, LOQ and LARMOR.
 The interface can be accessed from teh main menu of MantidPlot, in *Interfaces → SANS → ISIS SANS v2 experimental*.
 This interface is intended as a gradual replacement for the old ISIS SANS interface.
-Note that it is not yet feature complete.
+Note that it is not yet feature complete and subject to change.

 Runs
 ----